Four Season Safari Lodge is set in one of Africa's most fascinating safari areas - the Serengeti

 Usual board basis: Full Board

-Food quality: We did not try the fare at the Four Seasons Safari Lodge, but we understand that the restaurants serve Pan-African and international style cuisine.
-‘Theatre cooking’ in the open kitchen will demonstrate to diners the freshness and quality of the ingredients used by the chefs.
-Breakfast and dinner will usually be served as a buffet, whilst light, creative lunches will be served on the deck, in the bar or in the lounge.
-At the Boma restaurant, guests will be able to enjoy local grill specialities, accompanied by African entertainment on occasion.
+Food quality: The restaurants at Four Seasons Safari Lodge serve “pan-African" and “international-style" cuisine.
+Breakfast and dinner are usually served as a buffet, whilst light lunches are served on the deck, in the bar or in the lounge.
+At the Boma restaurant, guests can enjoy local grill specialities, sometimes accompanied by African entertainment.

 Dining style: Individual Tables